 Other exercise benefits

 Exercise has other cardiovascular health benefits.
 It can increase blood flow in the small blood vessels around your heart, helping prevent clogs that can lead to heart attacks.
 There’s also evidence that being active helps your body create more blood vessel connections, so blood can flow in different ways if one path is blocked.
-Exercise can also help improve your cholesterol by transporting “bad” LDL cholesterol out of the body.
+Exercise can also help improve your cholesterol by transporting “bad” LDL cholesterol out of the body and increasing your level of “good” HDL cholesterol.

 What’s the best exercise?